Nebula Class Observations

 Engineering hull proportions

 The Nebula prototypes are kitbashes and therefore have the same engineering hull as the Galaxy class.
 After an only superficial look at the two classes the same is sometimes assumed for the detailed Nebula model, the Nebula being said to have an identical hull with at most a few meters shaved off at the rear end.
 The comparison of available Galaxy and Nebula pictures, however, unmistakably demonstrates that the Nebula's secondary hull is an entirely different part, implying that a new mould must have been utilized for the nebula miniature.
-The fore view with the deflector dish illustrates that there are two different dishes.
+The fore view illustrates that there are two different deflector dishes.
 Additionally, the very bottom of the Nebula-class engineering hull is curved with a smaller radius.
 Comparing the aft views we easily recognize the more rounded bottom deck as well, aside from the nacelle pylons that are naturally missing on the Nebula class, making the engineering section more than only a few meters shorter.
 Finally, it appears that the rim between the upper and the lower half of the engineering hull is taller on the Nebula.
 All Nebula variants of the studio miniature are largely consistent regarding the engineering hull proportions.

 The CG version (at least the Bonchune) doesn't reproduce this look.
 Here the aft end of the engineering hull look more like on the Galaxy, more pointed and curved and with a thin rim again.
 This Nebula appears to have the same deflector dish as the Galaxy class and a more pronounced almond shape of the lower hull, which leads to the suspicion that no genuine engineering hull was modeled for it.
 Only as seen from the top, the CG version looks very much like the physical model.